BTrujillo816/coffee-scale/README.md

 ## Purpose

 This digital coffee scale will display weight measurements, flow rate, and include a built-in timer.
+It will also be able to send brew parameters through WiFi or Bluetooth to an App or other interface.

 ## Repo Layout